310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Rei %}
 Mm.
-Regarding that… I had been waiting for a response back from a few colleagues while I was gazing at the painting in the Starmony Dorm.
+Regarding that… I had been waiting for a response back from a few colleagues while I was gazing at the painting in the Seisoukan Dorm.
 There is someone I’ve contacted that is currently investigating the painting over at the Information Room.
 {% endbubble %}

 {% bubble Midori shocked %}